figma/code-snippet-editor-plugin/README.md

 ## Templating

 Each line of a code snippet is individually evaluated.
-Lines of a snippet can include dynamic symbols or qualifiers that refer to parameters from the selected node in Figma.
+Lines of a snippet can include dynamic symbols or conditional statements that refer to parameters from the selected node in Figma.
 Template parameters are all treated like strings.
 There is no concept of primitives (number, boolean, etc) in this templating language.

 ### Symbols